-The Wholesale Brokerage Segment markets and sells excess and surplus commercial and personal lines insurance, primarily through independent agents and brokers, including Brown & Brown Retail Segment.
+The Wholesale Brokerage Segment markets and sells excess and surplus commercial and personal lines insurance, primarily through independent agents and brokers.
 Like the Retail and National Programs Segments, the Wholesale Brokerage Segment's revenues are primarily commission-based.

 Financial information relating to our Wholesale Brokerage Segment is as follows: